W-Floyd/notes/source/ENGR/Materials/Mechanics_of_Materials/Slides/Lesson 4&5 Imperfections in Solids.md

 # Slide 20 - **Solid Solution Characteristics**

-## Application of Hume–Rothery rules for Solid Solutions
+## Application of Hume-Rothery rules for Solid Solutions

 ## 1\.
 Would you predict more Al or Ag  to dissolve in Zn?